sinnie/learn_web_dev/node/buffers.md

 # Buffers

 __Buffers__ are not, as I was told at Galvanize, a "big, string-like thing that will make no sense to you."

 Let's do better.

-Simply put, a buffer is a temporary holding place for data that is being moved form one place to another.
+A simple definition of a buffer is a temporary holding place for data that is being moved form one place to another.
 Buffers are intentionally limited in size because we want to move data quickly.

 A quick aside to put this into perspective.
 A __stream__ is a sequence of data made available over time.
 In other words, streams are pieces of data that eventually combine into a whole.
 Just like water flowing through a stream, data flows through a streams as it is being passed from one process to another or from one computer to another.
 Streams, when combined with buffers, allow us to process data "as we go".